VladTomici14/Team1-Magna-Lab/README.md

 4. Post-Event Logging
 A second sensor confirms that the vehicle has passed.
-The Arduino sends a signal back to the Pi (via USB or I2C).
+The Arduino sends a signal back to the Pi.
 The gate is closed.
 The UI (if active) is updated to reflect the latest status.

-5. User Feedback
-The Pi can also send feedback to:
-An LCD (e.g., “Access Granted”)
-A logging console
-A UI panel in the JavaFX app or Python script

 ## 🧭 EXAMPLE FLOW
 🚗 Car arrives → triggers ultrasonic sensor